360Value

 Reconstruction costs can change over time, and at different rates by geography, down to a very localized level.
 Each quarter, Verisk’s reconstruction cost data reports provide reconstruction cost trends at the national and state levels.

-As a leader in replacement cost estimation for more than 20 years, fueled by a strong connection to claims-based data, Verisk recommends five strategies to help avoid outdated valuations that could leave insurers and their customers vulnerable in the event of a total loss.
+As a leader in replacement cost estimation for more than 20 years, Verisk recommends five strategies to help avoid outdated valuations that could leave insurers and their customers vulnerable in the event of a total loss.

 Watch the on-demand webinars to learn about the latest advances in our reconstruction data: